h-larsson/IMAM_TDDMRG/README.md

 gs_occs = np.diag(rdm)
 ...
 ```
 The program views the variable `rdm` as an intermediate variable, and hence will not be affected by it nor aborts even though it is an unrecognized input variable.
-The downside of the above input design, however, is that any syntactical error inside the input file is not always indicated with the location where it happens.
+While allowing for a flexible input value determination, the downside of the above input design, however, is that any syntactical error inside the input file is not always indicated with the location where it happens.

 ## Ground state DMRG